-Name of European Site: Flamborough & Filey Coast SPA Distance to Norfolk Boreas Site: 205km
+Name of European Site: Flamborough & Distance to Norfolk Boreas Site: 205km Filey Coast SP E A.

-Site Features Adverse Effect on Integrity due to Norfolk Boreas
+Site Features Adverse Effe ect on Integrity y due to No orfolk Boreas

-Collision mortality (in-combination) Displacement/Disturbance Barrier Effect
+Collision mo rtality (in-com nbination) Displacement, /Disturbance (in-combination) Barrier Effe ct

 С 0 D С 0 D С 0 D

 Breeding kittiwake N (a)

 Breeding gannet N (b) N (c, f)

 Breeding razorbill N (d)

 Breeding guillemot N (e)

 Seabird assemblage N (g) N (h)

-a) Collision mortality of kittiwakes at the Norfolk Boreas site was estimated at 203 birds per year.
-Following a review of tracking data, the number of kittiwakes apportioned to the Flamborough & Filey Coast SPA population was 21.4 (95% confidence intervals 7.4-40.5) using the full breeding season and 18.2 (95% confidence intervals 6.6-33.4) using the migration-free breeding season (5.03 Norfolk Boreas HRA Table 6.16).
-The breeding season apportioning rate used in the original assessment (APP-201), derived from a review of available evidence was a precautionary estimate of 26.1%.
-In their Relevant Representation (REP-099), Natural England advised that a range of apportioning rates should be used for estimating the potential degree of connectivity between Norfolk Boreas and the FFC SPA, including up to 100%.
-The annual total collisions using a range of breeding season apportioning rates from 10% to a highly precautionary 100% was between 13.3 and 40.3 collisions per year (Table 3.7 of ExA; AS-1.D2.V1).
+a) Collision mortality of kittiwakes at the Norfolk Boreas site was estimated at 57.5 birds per year (REP5-059 Table 2.1).
+The breeding season apportioning rate used in the original assessment (APP-201), estimated from a review of tracking data and other available evidence was a precautionary estimate of 26.1%.
+In their Relevant Representation (REP-099), Natural England advised that an estimate of 86% was appropriate for FFC SPA.
+Using the Applicant's rate of 26.1% for the breeding season, the number of kittiwakes apportioned to the Flamborough & Filey Coast SPA population was 6.1 (95% confidence intervals 2.1 - 11.5, REP5-059 Table 2.6) while using Natural England's preferred methods the estimate was 14.0 (95% confidence intervals 4.2 - 27.9; REP5-059 Table 2.6).
 The background mortality for this population, calculated using the adult mortality rate of 0.146 (Horswill and Robinson 2015) is 13,000.
-Addition of 13.3 to 40.3 to this increases the background mortality by 0.1% to 0.3%, which represents a negligible addition to natural mortality.
-Kittiwake collision mortality due to Norfolk Boreas alone will therefore have no adverse effect on the integrity of this SPA (5.03 Norfolk Boreas HRA paragraph 281, paragraph 38 ExA; AS-1.D2.V1).
-The in-combination assessment suggests a collision mortality of between 557 (including Hornsea Projects Three and Four) and 328 without these two projects (Table 3.8 ExA; AS-1.D2.V1).
+Addition of 6.1 to 14.0 to this increases the background mortality by <0.1% to 0.1%, which represents a negligible addition to natural mortality even allowing for Natural England's preferred precautionary apportioning rate of 86%.
+Kittiwake collision mortality due to Norfolk Boreas alone will therefore have no adverse effect on the integrity of this SPA (REP5-059, REP2-035 paragraph 44).

+The in-combination assessment suggests a collision mortality of between 701 (including Hornsea Projects Three and Four) and 362 without these two projects (ExA.AS-1.D6.V1 Table 2.2).
 At the adult mortality rate of 0.146, the natural mortality of the population is 13,000.
-An addition of up to 557 to this would increase the mortality rate by 2.5% to 4.2% (ExA; AS-1.D2.V1).
-Precautionary, density independent population modelling has found that this level of mortality would reduce the median population growth rate by a maximum of 0.6% (note the reduction in growth rate is 0.1% with the inclusion of density dependence, ExA; AS-1.D2.V1).
-These reductions represent a very small risk to the population, which has grown over the last 20 years (5.03 Norfolk Boreas HRA, paragraph 287).
+An addition of between 362 and up to 701 to this would increase the mortality rate by 2.8% to 5.4%.
+Precautionary, density independent population modelling has found that mortality of 750 would reduce the median population growth rate by a maximum of 0.8% (note the reduction in growth rate is 0.2% with the inclusion of density dependence, REP2-035 paragraph 51).
+These reductions represent a very small risk to the population, which has grown over the last 20 years (REP2-035 paragraph 54).
 When allowance is made for the over-precaution in the assessment (e.g. consented designs compared with as-built, over-estimated nocturnal activity rates and density independent model predictions) the predicted impacts on the population are very small (no more than a 0.1% reduction in the population growth rate).
-Therefore, it can be concluded that, even with these highly precautionary assumptions, there will be no adverse effect on the integrity of Flamborough & Filey Coast SPA from impacts on kittiwake due to Norfolk Boreas in-combination with other plans and projects (5.03 Norfolk Boreas HRA, paragraph 289; ExA; AS-1.D2.V1).
+Therefore, it can be concluded that, even with these highly precautionary assumptions, there will be no adverse effect on the integrity of Flamborough & Filey Coast SPA from impacts on kittiwake due to Norfolk Boreas in-combination with other plans and projects (REP2-035, paragraph 58).
+In addition, Hornsea Project Three has submitted further design mitigations which reduce that project's contribution to the in-combination total by over 100 collisions per year (https://infrastructure.planninginspectorate.gov.uk/wp-content/ipc/uploads/projects/EN010080/EN010080-003194-HOW03 CON02 Appendix4%20Annexes Mitigation.EnvelopeModifications.pdf).